Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Are there many Americans buying property and living in South Korea in 2026?

-The top three reasons Americans choose to buy property in South Korea are career opportunities with global companies and the US military, the high quality of life in Korean cities, and growing interest in Korean culture and lifestyle.
+The top three reasons Americans choose to buy property in South Korea are employment (corporate assignments, teaching, and the US military presence), the country's high quality of life with excellent infrastructure and healthcare, and investment interest in a market where Seoul apartment prices have shown long-term appreciation.

 Do foreigners have the same buying rights as locals in South Korea?